lobsters/lobsters/CONTRIBUTING.md

 * (Optional) Create a branch to house your changes.

-* Run `bundle exec rubocop` to check the style of your Ruby.
-For other languages, use the existing style of the files being edited.
-3rd party, externally-maintained code such as Javascript libraries can remain in their own style.
+* Run `bundle exec rubocop && bundle exec ruumba` to check the style of your Ruby.
+  (3rd party, externally-maintained code such as Javascript libraries can remain in their own style.)

 * Check for unnecessary whitespace with `git diff --check` before committing.
 Commit whitespace and other code cleanups separately so that your actual